Himanshu1761/Restaurant-Dataset-ML-EDA-/README.md

 Compare the average ratings of different cuisines or cities using appropriate visualizations.
 Visualize the relationship between various features and the target variable to gain insights.

-# Note: In this dataset, we have not treated the Outliers.
+### Note: In this dataset, Outliers have not been treated.